MiguelSousa7/SignWise/README.md

 # SignWise

-A mobile app that translates text into sign language (Portuguese) and includes a dictionary and tutorials.
+**SignWise** is a mobile app that translates text into Portuguese sign language.
+It also includes a dictionary and interactive tutorials for learning sign language.

+---

-## 🚀 Test the app
+## 🚀 Try the App

-You can try the app without cloning the repository:
+You can test the app **without cloning the repository**:

-- Open with **Expo Go**: (exp+://expo-development-client/?url=https://u.expo.dev/5c0bf2f7-1a7f-4d8f-9be7-19eceb752e30/group/0bce3238-bd39-4083-a54d-ca3e1cdbc1c3)
+- Open in **Expo Go**: [Launch SignWise](https://expo.dev/@miguel_sousa/signwise-v2)
+  *(Clicking the link will open the app in the Expo Go app on your device)*

-- Or install the Expo Go app on yout phone and scan the QR code below:
+- Or install the **Expo Go** app on your phone and scan the QR code below:

 ![QR Code](https://qr.expo.dev/eas-update?slug=exp&projectId=5c0bf2f7-1a7f-4d8f-9be7-19eceb752e30&groupId=0bce3238-bd39-4083-a54d-ca3e1cdbc1c3&host=u.expo.dev)

+---

+## 📖 About

+SignWise was developed as part of a Computer Science project focused on **Human-Computer Interaction**.
+It allows users to translate text into Portuguese sign language and explore tutorials in multiple languages.